Blood Sugar Levels Shift During Your Menstrual Cycle. Here's How To Keep Things In Check

 By contrast, glucose levels tend to be lower during the follicular phase, when estrogen is the dominant hormone.
-Estrogen has several beneficial metabolic effects, including modulating body fat and improving insulin sensitivity.
+Estrogen has several beneficial metabolic effects8, including modulating body fat and improving insulin sensitivity.
 (Indeed, when estrogen levels drop postmenopause, we sometimes see increased insulin resistance and risk of developing type 2 diabetes.)

 What does this mean for you?

 Knowing that your body is more insulin resistant during the luteal phase (after ovulation) suggests it's a good time to avoid carb-heavy or sugary foods and prioritize low-glycemic whole foods for optimal metabolic health.

 High carb intake could cause an even bigger blood sugar spike than usual since your body's ability to clear the excess glucose from your system quickly is impaired in that part of the cycle.
 Those spikes can lead to crashes, leaving you feeling fatigued or less sharp.